gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Click on **Collections** on the left side of the window.
 2. Click on the collection name in which you want to upload your data.
-  - For each collection on the Data Aggregator, you have 4 tabs, in a grey bar below the collection name title, which will be used through the whole process (Records, Imports, Exports, Publications, and Approvals)
+  - For each collection on the Data Aggregator, you have 4 tabs, in a grey bar on top of the collection page (Records, Imports, Exports, Publications and Approvals).
+  - The tab **Records** displays the imported records available in your collection.
+  - The tab **Imports** stores all the files you have imported, displaying the state of import, the name of the file with the number of rows, the size and the number of records imported.
+  - The tab **Exports** stores all the files you have exported (see [Export my data](#export-my-data)).
+  - The tab **Publications and Approvals** stores all the files you have published on GBIF.org and/or sent for approval to the InfoSpecies data centers (see [Publish my data](h#publish-my-data) and [Approve my data](#approve-my-data)).
-2. If your collection is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner (it does the same thing at this point).
+2. If your collection is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner of the window (it does the same thing at this point).
 3. If your collection already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.

 --- A three-steps window has opened. ---